-We went to town asking a number of business leaders: “What really differentiates competing organisations?” ” With the current rate of technological advancement and innovations, growing access to information and an increasingly shrinking global space, what then would really constitute a competitive advantage for organisations in today’s world of business?”
+We went to town to ask several business leaders: “What differentiates competing organisations?
+With the current rate of technological advancement and innovations, growing access to information and an increasingly shrinking global space, what really would constitute a competitive advantage for organisations in today’s world of business?”

-Interestingly they all responded alike: People!
+Interestingly their responses were similar, with answers such as People!
 Human Capital!
 Human Assets!
-Human Resources!
+Human Resources! and many more.

-And we answer: Yes, there is an improvement to the traditional factors of production – The RIGHT People!
+And our answer is a resounding yes; there is an improvement to the traditional production factors – The RIGHT People!

 The Assessment & Development Centre Concept

-The notion of an assessment/development centre (AC & DC) often throws up pictures of a building or assortment of rooms devoted to development and assessment activities.
-But then, this is not exactly the case.
-Rather, these concepts are beyond the physical arrangements, they refer to ‘methodologies and techniques’ put together to simulate real life work situations with the objective of measuring participants’ competencies in relation to performance on the job being simulated.
+The notion of an assessment and development centre (AC & DC) often throws up pictures of a building or an assortment of rooms devoted to development and assessment activities.
+But then, this is not precisely the case.
+Instead, these concepts are beyond the physical arrangements.
+They refer to ‘methodologies and techniques’ designed to simulate real-life work situations to measure participants’ competencies related to their performance on the job.

-Development centres sprouted from the Assessment Centre model, however, majorly for developmental purposes; it is increasingly used by high performing organisations as a way to develop talent.
-The goal of Development Centres is to assess a candidate’s capability for their next career role and focuses on personal and professional development.
+Development centres sprouted from the Assessment Centre model; however, majorly for developmental purposes; high performing organisations increasingly use it to develop talent.
+A development centres’ goal is to assess a candidate’s capability for their next career role and focus on personal and professional development.

 Assessment/Development Centres & Organisational Strategies

-In addition to serving as a means for selection and development of talents, they can also be used to convey an organisation’s commitment to its people as they are also utilised for making capacity development decisions which would in turn impact on the organisations’ bottom line.
+In addition to serving as a means for selecting and developing talents, they can also be used to convey your organisation’s commitment to its people.
+They are also utilised for making capacity development decisions, which would impact the organisations’ bottom line.

-Hiring, retaining and developing the right people makes an organisation’s human capital become a strategic resource for achieving competitive advantages.
+Recruiting, retaining and developing the right people makes an organisation’s human capital a strategic resource for achieving a competitive edge over competitors.
 In essence, the right people become the basis for the business strategy.

-The success of assessment centres is based on the claim that they provide a more accurate method of predicting a candidate’s fit for the job or otherwise based on pre-identified and defined competencies.
+The success of assessment centres is based on providing a more accurate method of predicting a candidate’s fit for the job or otherwise based on pre-identified and defined competencies.

-To ascertain the veracity of the claim, we have used data from a pool of candidates who have been tested and assessed at various graduate recruitment programs by best-in-class organisations across sectors like banking, consumer goods and oil & gas.
+To ascertain the claim’s veracity, we have used data from a pool of candidates who have been tested and assessed at various graduate recruitment programs by best-in-class organisations across sectors like banking, consumer goods and oil & gas.

-Results from the assessment centres showed that only about 39% of these candidates who passed the aptitude tests were successful when directly assessed against the competencies required on the job in an assessment centre.
+Results from the assessment centres showed that only about 39% of these candidates who passed the aptitude tests were successful when directly assessed against the competencies required on the job.

-These findings become even more interesting when one considers the fact that quite a number of organisations make hiring decisions based solely on performance at aptitude tests and/or standard interviews.
-Without any link to competencies required for the job, these methods (aptitude tests, standard interviews) alone prove quite inadequate in identifying the right candidates for the role.
+These findings become even more impressive when considering that many organisations make hiring decisions based solely on aptitude tests or formal interviews.
+Without any link to the job’s competencies, these methods (aptitude tests, formal interviews) alone prove quite inadequate in identifying the right candidates for the role.

-At Workforce Selection we are certain that a well designed and deployed centre is currently the most proven way of selecting the right talent in today’s world of business.
-This belief informed our investment in developing a world class assessment centre which has proven to be the best methods of selection for our clients when rated on the grounds of accuracy, acceptability and prediction of performance on the job.
+At Workforce Resourcing, we are confident that a well designed and deployed Assessment Centre is currently the most proven way of selecting the right talent in today’s business world.
+This belief informed our investment in developing a world-class Assessment Centre that has proven to be the best selection method for our clients when rated based on accuracy, acceptability and prediction of performance on the job.